Fencing Your Yard

 Picket Fences – Wood or Aluminum

-• A height of at least 6 feet is recommended.
+• A height of at least 4 feet is required.

 • Picket fences do not block your dog’s view, causing greater stimulus for barking and other nuisance behaviors.

-• They also leave your dog visible to others – she could be stolen, or a child could see her and let her out while you’re not watching.
+• They also leave your dog visible to others – she could be stolen, or someone could see her and let her out while you’re not watching.

 Chain Link